Symbols#

 Bases:

-ArraySymbolReturn evenly spaced integer values within a given interval.
+ArraySymbolEvenly spaced integer values within an interval.

 See also

-arange(): equivalent function.Added in version 0.5.2.
+arange(): Instantiation and usage of this symbol.Added in version 0.5.2.

 - class Absolute(x)[source]#